Ain't Nothing Worse than a Slippery Bench!

 If you’re dealing with a bench that has a slippery surface, this is a situation that needs to be remedied.

 We use our legs on the bench press as they provide lateral stability and support our arch, but we can only effectively drive up the bench with our legs if our shoulders are firmly pinned to the bench itself.
 In other words, sliding up the bench is not what we want, so if you’re training on a bench that’s a bit slick, this is a problem.
-Below are a few solutions, and if you don’t feel like reading, you can scroll down to the end of this article and watch our video on this topic instead.
+Below are a few solutions, and if you don’t feel like reading, you can watch our videos on this topic instead.

 Figure 1